< Go back to Minutes menu

 - The Filling Station in Chapel Allerton has requested some more FGVW cloth bags.

-- It was agreed to change the date of the next meeting form 8th October to 1st October due the Gledhow Sports & Social Club being unavailable because of another event.
+- It was agreed to change the date of the next meeting from 8th October to 1st October due the Gledhow Sports & Social Club being unavailable because of another event.

 15. Dates of Next Meetings